YeMyoAung/firebase_helper/README.md

 ## Setup

-No additional integration steps are required for Android and Ios.
+No additional integration steps required for Android and Ios.

 ## Usage

-First of all you need to import our package.
+At first, you need to import our package.

 ```dart
 import 'package:starlight_firebase_helper/starlight_firebase_helper.dart';